Email: info@tecplix.com

 What is Doxing?

-Doxing (sometimes spelt Doxxing) is the act of releasing personally identifiable information about someone online, such as their true name, home address, workplace, phone number, bank information, and other personal information.
+Doxing (sometimes spelled Doxxing) is the act of releasing personally identifiable information about someone online, such as their real name, home address, workplace, phone number, bank information, and other personal information.
 That information is then made public without the victim’s knowledge.

 What is Personal Identifiable Information (PII):